 The Department will submit the waiver renewal request to CMS by the end of June 2015.

 Sign up to receive email updates on SeniorCare.

 History of the Program

-On July 1, 2002, The State of Wisconsin received the necessary waiver approvals from the Center for Medicare & Medicaid Services (CMS) to operate a portion of SeniorCare, a prescription drug benefit for seniors, as a five-year demonstration project.
+On July 1, 2002, Wisconsin received the necessary waiver approvals from CMS to operate a portion of SeniorCare as a five-year demonstration project.
 Through its partnership with the federal government, the SeniorCare waiver extends Medicaid eligibility through Title XIX to cover prescription drugs as a necessary primary health care benefit.

 Population and Numbers Served

-The target population for services under this demonstration project is seniors 65 years of age or older with income at or below 200% of the federal poverty level (FPL).
+The target population for services under this demonstration project is seniors 65 years of age or older with income at or below 200 percent of the federal poverty level (FPL).
 Each month the SeniorCare waiver program serves about 60,000 seniors.